Milli (rapper): Coachella Festival 2022

 Milli performed with artists from 88rising at the Coachella Valley Music and Arts Festival on 17 April 2022, making her the first Thai solo artist to perform there.
 Her performance included a rapping that mentioned "trains from Rama V's reign – in use for 120 years"; referring to the outdated trains still used regularly in modern Thai Railway, and "hundred-thousand-baht Kinnari light poles"; referring to the notorious corruption case of Racha Thewa subdistrict government spending state funds on the Kinnari-topped light poles, costing THB 100,000 each and THB 68.2 millions in total.
 She finished her show eating a dish of Thai dessert mango sticky rice on the stage, leading to a surge in consumption of the dish in Thailand, with orders for mango sticky rice doubling in some stores.
 A mango sticky rice store in Bangkok reported that an additional 30 kg of sticky rice had to be prepared following the unprecedented surge for the dish.

 Around the same time, the Thai film Fast & Feel Love in which she made a cameo has been released in cinemas.
 She coincidentally mentioned her dream of becoming an internationally recognised artist as part of her dialogue in the film.
 This prompts the film's director Nawapol Thamrongrattanarit to post on Facebook congratulating her, saying "the film and reality have now crossed and co-exist at the same time".

+Muay Thai

+On April 18, 2025, it was announced that Milli prepared to competed in a Muay Thai for the first time.
+She made her debut against Jiduo Jishi at an amateur bout in a main event of Fairtex Fight event in Lumpinee Stadium on May 17, 2025, her ring name as Umnuayjit Sitlaeksue (อำนวยจิต สิทธิ์แลกซื้อ).
+She lost the fight via unanimous decision, which all three judges scored bout 29–28.